 Today I thought I'd dive into some of my favorite dinner recipes and share some healthy pescatarian meals for beginners.
 All of these make an easy meal.
 I know getting dinner on the table daily is a chore no matter what your diet is so I thought I'd share the recipes that I make pretty frequently as a pescatarian.
 These are the pescatarian recipes that are hearty enough to fill my meat-eating hubby, my 4-year-old twin boys, and me.
 Need a weeknight dinner idea?
 I have plenty!

-Since being a pescatarian doesn’t mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based recipes.
+Since being a pescatarian doesn't mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based or pescatarian recipes.
 The first ten listed are either vegetarian or vegan and the last five are fish or seafood-based.
 I try to feature lots of fresh vegetables in most of my meals!
 You'll get lots of health benefits from eating this way.

 Seafood Cooking Tips

-Before we dive into the recipes I wanted to share a few quick tips for those of you who aren’t used to cooking seafood.
-I also have a quick Q & A at the bottom of this post if you wanted to learn more about being a Pescatarian.

-The first is that it is surprisingly easy.
-Fish is simple to prepare and season.
-I find cooking it in the oven is easiest for me but grilling works very well too.
-It's also really delicious to pan-sear it on the stovetop but for beginners, I find it's easiest just to bake.

-Now | Today I thought I'd dive into some of my favorite dinner recipes and share some healthy pescatarian meals for beginners.
-All of these make an easy meal.
-I know getting dinner on the table daily is a chore no matter what your diet is so I thought I'd share the recipes that I make pretty frequently as a pescatarian.
-These are the pescatarian recipes that are hearty enough to fill my meat-eating hubby, my 4-year-old twin boys, and me.
-Need a weeknight dinner idea?
-I have plenty!

-Since being a pescatarian doesn’t mean I eat fish for every meal, I wanted to share a good balance of vegetarian recipes and fish or seafood-based recipes.
-The first ten listed are either vegetarian or vegan and the last five are fish or seafood-based.
-I try to feature lots of fresh vegetables in most of my meals!
-You'll get lots of health benefits from eating this way.

-Seafood Cooking Tips

-Before we dive into the recipes I wanted to share a few quick tips for those of you who aren’t used to cooking seafood.
+Before we dive into the pescatarian recipes I wanted to share a few quick tips for those of you who aren't used to cooking seafood.
 I also have a quick Q & A at the bottom of this post if you wanted to learn more about being a Pescatarian.

 The first is that it is surprisingly easy.
 Fish is simple to prepare and season.
 I find cooking it in the oven is easiest for me but grilling works very well too.
 It's also really delicious to pan-sear it on the stovetop but for beginners, I find it's easiest just to bake.